How to Protect Yourself from Online Fraud

 - Once online, we make sure only you can view any information about your accounts.

-- SSL also uses the highest level of encryption supported by your browser to encrypt all information before it is sent.
+- TLS also uses the highest level of encryption supported by your browser to encrypt all information before it is sent.
 This ensures that only the browser that logged on can read any information the system supplies.